ivarprudnikov/ivarprudnikov.com/_drafts/2018-12-20-run-tensorflow-scripts-nodejs-server-deployed-aws-docker-container.md

     -p 8080:8080 foobar
 ```

+`docker.for.mac.localhost` is meant for OSX users, if you use something else try finding out the value in _Docker_ documentation.

 ## Deployment to AWS

 All this exercise was not only about being able to run those scripts locally but also to try and deploy them to environment close to production.
 For this reason I went with what I usually work with which is _AWS_.
-I say _close to production_ because I do not intend to spend lots of money on this example implementation I just made, it will run given tiny resources.
+I say _close to production_ because I do not intend to spend money on this example implementation I just made, it will run given tiny resources.

 I need couple of parts of infrastructure to make it all work:

-- database - RDS
+- database - _RDS_
-- Docker container registry - Elastic Container Registry ECR
+- Docker container registry - _Elastic Container Registry (ECR)_
-- Docker runner - Elastic beanstalk
+- Docker runner - _Elastic Beanstalk (EB)_

-I could have chosen Elastic Container Service (ECS) to run the _Docker_ image on but I got scared trying to use it as there were some many options compared to Elastic Beanstalk launch configuration.
+I could have chosen _Elastic Container Service (ECS)_ to run the _Docker_ image on but I got scared trying to use it as there were some many options compared to _EB_ launch configuration.

-Docker files can be run on Elastic Beanstalk but then it builds them at the time of deployment which might take really long time before instance becomes ready to respond to requests.
-It is much better to build the image on CI server and push it to registry before using it.
+Docker files can be run on _EB_ but then it builds them at the time of deployment which might take really long time before instance becomes ready to respond to requests.
+It is much better to build the image on _CI_ server and push it to registry before using it.

 ### CI server

 This whole example is hosted on _Github_ and is quite easy to integrate with _Travis CI_ which is also free when used with public repositories.
 I used it for building the _Docker_ image and pushing it to _ECR_ in _AWS_.
-CI configuration is relatively simple not talking into account the shell script I had to assemble for it to build and push image to _AWS_.
+[CI configuration is relatively simple](https://github.com/ivarprudnikov/char-rnn-tensorflow/blob/master/.travis.yml) not taking into account the shell script I had to assemble for it to build and push image to _AWS_.
 It will run _Docker_ build every time there is a new `git` commit pushed to `Github` and then will deploy but only on `master` branch.

 ```yaml
 sudo: required